christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 <!-- Causal -->
 \paragraph{Causal Consistency.}

-Only causally related writes must be ordered...
+Causal consistency relaxes the constraints of sequential consistency by removing the requirement for global order[^sequential-contains-causal].
+A system is causally consistent if all operations that are _causally dependent_ must be seen in the same order on all nodes.
+All other (concurrent) operations can appear in any arbitrary order at the nodes, as well as the sets of causally related operations, and nodes do not need to agree on a global ordering.
+Causality is therefore a partial ordering on the set of all operations.

-[@shen2015causal]
+[^sequential-contains-causal]: It is easy to show that a schedule of operations that satisfies sequential consistency also satisfies causal consistency.

-"Causal consistency is the strongest form of consistency that satisfies low Latency, defined as the latency less than the maximum wide-area delay between replicas [@lloyd2011don]."
+An operation $b$ is causally dependent on an operation $a$ (denoted by $a \to b$) if one or more of the following conditions are met [@lamport1978time]:

-"Causal Consistency means that all operations that are causally related must be serialized in the same order on all replicas.
-An operation O is causally dependent on an operation P if one or more of the following conditions hold:
+\begin{enumerate}[label=(\arabic*)]

-O and P were both triggered by the same process and P was chronologically prior to O.
+  \item $a$ and $b$ were both triggered on the same node and $a$ was chronologically prior to $b$.
-O is a read, P is a write, and O read the result of P.
+  \item $a$ is a write, $b$ is a read, and $b$ reads the result of $a$.
-O is causally dependent on an operation X, which in turn is causally dependent on P (transitivity)."
+  \item (Transitivity) $c$ is causally dependent on an operation $b$, which in turn is causally dependent on $a$: If $a \to b$ and $b \to c$ then $a \to c$.

-"Causal consistency is a model in which a sequential ordering is maintained only between requests that have a causal dependency.
-Two requests A and B have a causal dependency if at least one of the following two conditions is achieved: (1) both A and B are executed on a single thread and the execution of one precedes the other in time; (2) B reads a value that has been written by A. Moreover, this dependency is transitive, in the sense that, if A and B have a causal dependency, and B and C have a causal dependency, then A and C also have a causal dependency [56, 60].
-Thus, in a scenario of an always-available storage system in which requests have causal dependencies, a consistency level stricter than that provided by the causal model cannot be achieved due to trade-offs of the CAP Theorem [5, 48]."
+\end{enumerate}

-TODO Causal+ [@lloyd2011don]
+Two operations $a$ and $b$ are said to be concurrent if $a \not\to b$ and $b \not\to a$.

-"able to leverage the existence of multiple replicas to distribute the load of read requests"
+Causal consistency is mostly studied and used in geo-replication (see subsection [@sec:geo-replication]) and partial replication, as it still satisfies a latency less than the maximum wide-area roundtrip delay between replicas [@shen2015causal], and it only cares about a partial ordering that is of interest for the client or user: users are often only interested in a (causally related) subset of events, e.g., those that happened close to their location.
+An example to illustrate this are social media posts: when a user posts a status update and another user reads and replies to that update, there is a causal order on the two updates, and they should appear in that order to other (subscribed) users.
+However, when other users send totally unrelated updates, the order in that these updates appear is not important (at least from a consistency point of view).
+Another example are stock markets: operations on a a single stock (as a reaction to a stock value change) must be consistently ordered, while changes across different, independent stocks ca be seen in different orders.

-This more relaxing consistency models in general violate crucial correctness properties, compared with strong consistency.
-A compromise is to allow multiple consistency levels to coexist in the data store, which can be achieved depending on the use case and constraints of the system.
-An example is to combine both strong and causal consistency for applications with geographically replicated data in distributed data centers [@bravo2021unistore].
+There are some extensions to harden causal consistency slightly, namely _causal+_ (or _causal consistency with convergent conflict handling_), which leverages the existence of multiple replicas to distribute the load of read requests [@lloyd2011don], and realtime causal consistency (RTC).

 \begin{figure}[h]
   \centering